MNlegion/PastorRepo/README.md

 ## Contributing

 We welcome contributions from the community!
-To contribute to our project, follow these steps:
+To contribute to my project, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.